 Call screening is also one of the most important enterprise-level and small business VoIP phone features.
-Screening calls makes it easy to instantly identify priority clients, filter out annoying spam calls, and increase overall productivity levels.
+It makes it easy to instantly identify priority clients, filter out annoying spam calls, and increase overall productivity levels.

-But what is call screening, and how does it work?
+But what exactly is call screening, and how does it work?

 - What is Call Screening?